 ALSO READFrom pay package to Panaya acquisition: What Infosys crisis is all about N R Narayana Murthy regrets leaving Infosys in 2014 Time for truce?
 N R Narayana Murthy calls off battle with Infosys board Infosys adds D N Prahlad to board committee Infosys chairman R Seshasayee to hang up boots next year on turning 70

+J R D Tata, Dhirubhai Ambani and Narayana Murthy are the three biggest business icons India has ever produced.
+They are all business icons in different phases of India’s growth,” he said.
 Murthy is passionate about governance standards because the company had set them for India and emerging markets, Pai said.
 “We hope that this matter (issues raised by Murthy) can be amicably resolved, with at least two nominees representing the founders.
 It’s okay (to have at least two new board members representing the founders) because these (the founders) are still classified as promoters by Sebi,” he said.